wa008/wa008.github.io/_posts/2024-10-20-paper-LoRA.md

 New fine-tune method

 4) What references is necessary to read?
-Wehre "intrinsic rank" comes from?
+Where "intrinsic rank" comes from?
 + [Measuring the Intrinsic Dimension of Objective Landscapes](https://arxiv.org/abs/1804.08838)
 + [Intrinsic Dimensionality Explains the Effectiveness of Language Model Fine-Tuning](https://arxiv.org/abs/2012.13255)